lawiz22/AI-Lawiz-Media-Gen/README.md

 ### 10. Robust User Experience
 - **User Authentication:** Secure login system with roles for regular users and administrators.
 - **Admin Panel:** Administrators can manage the user base by adding or deleting users.
-- **Generation History:** Automatically saves your generations (source image, settings, and results) to local storage, allowing you to review and reload previous sessions.
 - **Responsive & Thematic UI:** A sleek, modern interface that works across devices, with multiple themes (Cyberpunk, Synthwave, etc.) to customize your workspace.
 - **Real-Time Feedback:** Live progress bars and status messages keep you informed during the generation process.